jinq0123/LuaPbIntf/doc/reference.md

 * `luapbintf.add_proto_path(proto_path)`
 	+ Add proto path.
-		- Like protoc -IPATH or --proto_path=PATH option, to specify the directory in which to search for imports.
+		- Like protoc -IPATH or --proto_path=PATH option.
+		- Specify the directory in which to search for imports.
-		- May add many times to set multiple proto paths, and directories will be searched in order.
+		- May add multiple times to set multiple proto paths, and the directories will be searched in order.
-		- The current working directory is default added before any other path.
+		- If not given, the current working directory is used.
 		- Same as `map_path("", proto_path)`
 	+ `proto_path` {string}: a proto path
 	+ returns nil